dask-contrib/dask-awkward/docs/dev-releasing.rst

 -----------------

-We use calendar versioning (CalVer) with the format: ``YYYY.MM.X`` where ``X`` is incremented as needed depending on how many release have already occurred in the same year and month.
-For example, if the most recent release is the first release from March of 2023 it would be ``2023.3.0``, the next release (no matter what day in that month) would be ``2023.3.1``.
+We use calendar versioning (CalVer) with the format: ``YYYY.MM.X`` where ``X`` is incremented depending on how many releases have already occurred in the same year and month.
+For example, if the most recent release is the first release from March of 2023 it would be ``2023.3.0``, the next release (on any day in that month) would be ``2023.3.1``.

 Check the latest tag with git (or just visit the GitHub repository tags list):